project-chip/matter.js/chip-testing/README.md

 Currently the tests are designed to work with a chip-tool compiled from the "master" of the connectedhomeip repository.
 Other branches might have different requirements and tests may fail!
 As soon as v1.2 is released we will switch to this branch.

 ## Execution
-To execute the tests you need to run `npm run test-chip` in the packages/matter-node.js folder.
+To execute the tests you need to run `npm run test-chip` in the chip-testing folder.

 ### Limiting tests to one suite
 Set the environment variable LIMIT_TO_ONE_TEST to the name of the Testclass you want to run.